abdulkaeum/abdulkaeum/README.md

 ## Hi 👋

 I'm Abdul, a PHP Laravel developer based in Birmingham, UK.
+I've developed bespoke solutions for the events and exhibitions industry focusing on client data management.

 I love solving problems!
 I like to take a problem and break it up into smaller pieces and tackle each one at a time.